andrew/ultimate-awesome/README.md

 - [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.
 - [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
+- [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
 - [awesome-programming-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-programming-language-pretraining-papers) - Recent Advances in Programming Language Pre-Trained Models (PL-PTMs).
 - [awesome-covid19-resources](https://github.com/adamdriscoll/awesome-covid19-resources) - Awesome list of COVID19 resources.
 - [awesome-kaggle-kernels](https://github.com/alfarias/awesome-kaggle-kernels) - Compilation of good Kaggle Kernels.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-nextcloud](https://github.com/andreasjacobsen93/awesome-nextcloud) - List of awesome tools for NextCloud and OwnCloud.
-- [awesome-multi-objective-optimization](https://github.com/AnjieCheng/awesome-multi-objective-optimization) - A curated list of awesome multi-objective optimization research resources. .
 - [awesome-level-design](https://github.com/bytecauldron/awesome-level-design) - A curated list of awesome resources and tools for game level design.
 - [awesome-byo](https://github.com/cristianoliveira/awesome-byo) - A curated list of open content for "building your own sth". 🛠.
 - [awesome-novelcovid](https://github.com/disease-sh/awesome-novelcovid) - A curated list of projects using the NovelCOVID API.